Courtesi/hardcore_challenge/README.md

 	- SECRET_KEY=...
 ```

-Pair this `playit` service with your `hardcore_mc` service to host a hardcore multiplayer server online without port forwarding!
+Pair this `playit` service with your `server` service to host a hardcore multiplayer server online without port forwarding!

 ## Contributing